simonkarman/kindred-paths/README.md

 Card Conjurer will now be available on `http://localhost:4242`.

-Then, you can start the server.
+Then, you can start the server and client in development mode.

 ```bash
 cd server